anapsix/fwrd.in/README.md

 ## FWRD.in

-For when you need to transparently 302 redirect social bots to original content, yet want record pageviews in GA.
+For when you need to transparently 302 redirect social bots to original content, yet want to record pageviews in GA.

 ### Usage